MITK/MITK/CONTRIBUTING.md

 Follow the general instructions on [How to Create a GitHub Issue][github_issues_page].

-Please use the MITK public issue template.
-Be aware that before submitting a PR, you need to create an issue describing the bug or feature and reference the issue number in the PR description.
+Please prefer one of the provided issue template when creating a new issue.
+Be aware that before submitting a PR, we kindly ask you to create an issue describing the bug or feature request and reference the issue number in the PR description.

 # Pull Requests (PR) and Related Topics